-The following Table 8-1 in the annex lists the material composition ranges provided by the manufacturer.
+The following Table 8-1Fehler!
+Verweisquelle konnte nicht gefunden werden. in t he annex lists the material composition ranges provided by the manufacturer.
 The median values are used for modelling, which results in the mass of individual materials provided in the last column.
 A range of additional materials is included in the category "other".